Who is eligible to apply for the MTO Fellows Program?

 How do I apply?

-To apply, please complete the 2018 MTO Fellows Program Application Form, available online here.
+To apply, please complete the 2021 MTO Fellows Program Application Form, available online here.
+Note that applications without the following attachments and/or that do not answer every prompt will be considered incomplete and will not be reviewed:

 - resume (max 2 pages);

-- academic transcripts, including community college, undergraduate, and/or graduate transcripts (official or unofficial; 3.0 minimum cumulative GPA required); and
+- all academic transcripts, including community college, summer courses, and high school coursework that counted for college credit and/or graduate transcripts where applicable (official or unofficial; 3.0 minimum cumulative GPA required); and

 Which transcripts should I submit?

-Please submit official or unofficial transcripts (photocopies and/or online versions are acceptable) reflecting all of your undergraduate coursework, including any courses taken at a community college, as well any graduate coursework where applicable.
+Please submit official or unofficial transcripts (photocopies and/or online versions are acceptable) reflecting all of your undergraduate coursework, including any courses taken at a community college, summer courses, or high school coursework that counted for college credit, as well any graduate coursework where applicable.

 How long should my resume be?